Art inSight Inc., Adventures in Art History

 Pioneers, Influencers, and Rising Voices: Women in the Collection (new installation)

-Shaheen Collection of French Works (new installation)
+Shaheen Collection of French Works (ongoing)

 A family collection focused on French art of the late 19th and early 20th centuries